 To jumpstart your search, we’ve rounded up the best Adirondack chairs worth considering for your backyard.

 Material: Polystyrene (composite wood) | Weight Capacity: 350 pounds | Seat Width: 22 inches | Return Policy: 30 days

 Available in three colors

 Durable and waterproof

-Oversized design may be too large for some
+Oversize design might be too large for some

 OT Qomotop’s Adirondack Chair is a classic Adirondack chair.
-And since it’s available in three versatile colorways—crisp white, sleek black, and soft brown—it shouldn’t be hard to find an option that suits your backyard.
+And because it’s available in three versatile colors—crisp white, sleek black, and soft brown—it shouldn’t be hard to find an option that suits your backyard.
 The chair is crafted from polystyrene, a durable composite wood material that promises to hold up to the wear and tear of the outdoors.
-And since the chair is waterproof, you don’t have to worry about bringing it inside on a rainy day.
+And because the chair is waterproof, you don’t have to worry about bringing it inside on a rainy day.

 The chair’s curved seat promises to be comfortable, and its extra-wide armrests are sure to give you plenty of room.
 Also nice?
 The chair comes with a built-in cupholder you can take advantage of any time you’re enjoying a drink outdoors.

 Best Budget: Mainstays Wooden Adirondack Chair